apalma37/Mech105Algorithms/README.md

 # Numerical Methods Algorithms
-## Algorithms Created for Mech 105 class include the following:
+## Algorithms created for Mech 105 class include the following:

 **LU Factorization:**
      This algorithm performs LU Factorization in a square matrix.